Silk Test

 Silk Test is a tool for automated function and regression testing of enterprise applications.
 It was originally developed by Segue Software which was acquired by Borland in 2006.
-Borland was acquired by Micro Focus International in 2009.
+Borland was acquired by Micro Focus International in 2009 and Micro Focus was later acquired by OpenText in 2023.
 The original name for the product from 1993 through 1996 was QA Partner.